girlscript/winter-of-contributing/Web_Development/FrontEnd/HTML-LISTS#842.md

 We need lists everywhere in our lives.
+Be it shopping list, a to-do list or many some other lists that we need to follow.
+Similarily, a web page might need a bunch of lists.
+For example - it can be the list of all links in nav bar or it can be the list of all the data to filled inside a table etc. Follow along to know what are HTML lists and how they are implemented.

-Consisting mainly of two types on the basis of the order of elements it holds.
+HTML consists mainly of two types on the basis of the order of elements it holds.

 1. Ordered lists